randy3k/AlignTab/README.md

 Keybinds
 ------------
-Keybinds for frequent patterns, put the following in your user keybinds file.
-(Remember to change the key and regex.)
+Keybinds for frequent patterns,you can consider the following in your user keybinds file.
+Change the keybind and the `user_input` for your purpose.

 ```
  //align =